 - If you specified a bootup file name, the Rack PDU attempts to transfer that file from the BOOTP server using TFTP or FTP.
-The Rack PDU assumes all settings specified in the bootup file. - If you did not specify a bootup file name, you can configure the other settings of the Rack PDU remotely through its "Web User Interface" on page 104 or "Command Line Interface" on page 20; the user name and password are both apc, by default.
+The Rack PDU assumes all settings specified in the bootup file. - If you did not specify a bootup file name, you can configure the other settings of the Rack PDU remotely through its Web User Interface or Command Line Interface which are discussed in this manual. - The user name and password are both apc by default.
 To create a bootup file, see your BOOTP server documentation.